How to Decorate and Make Designs on Your T Shirts and Blue Jeans by Reverse Dyeing with Liquid Bleach and a Bleach Pen

 Yes, it’s actually black.
 My camera is a bit colorblind….

 This bleach shirt design technique is a little different.
 I decided to try dyeing this shirt with liquid bleach instead of the pen.
-First, I picked a bunch of heart shaped leaves and laid them out on the shirt.

 Then, I sprayed around the leaves with a solution of 1 part liquid bleach to 3 parts water.
 I let this sit a while and then I washed and dried my shirt.
-To define the hearts a little better, I added heart designs with the bleach pen.

 That’s all there’s to it!
 It’s so much fun to try different bleach shirt designs and decorations.
 Plus, if you get your shirts or jeans at a thrift shop, it’s okay if your designs don’t turn out quite right.